TRIQS/cthyb/doc/guide/settingparameters.rst

 Green's function.
 In a spin-conserving system, the Green's function can often be (at least) cut into *up* and *down* spin sectors.
-When the structure is clear you can set the parameter ``gf_struct``, which is a ``list()`` or pairs, each containing the name of the block and a list of the indices of the block.
+When the structure is clear you can set the parameter ``gf_struct``, which is a ``list()`` or pairs, each containing the name of the block and the size of the block.

 Examples
 ........